Article and Video by Craig Hamilton-Parker about psychics getting started on television.

 NOTE: You can read much more about the celebrity psychic readings we gave on the show and see lots more about our work on the Television Psychic Show sections of this site.

-Chris Evans, Paula Yates, Gabby Rossiter, the crew and even the owner Waheed Ali all became very interest in what we were doing and occasionally asked for predictions about their own lives.
+Chris Evans, Paula Yates, Gabby Rossiter, the crew, and even the owner Waheed Ali all became very interested in what we were doing and occasionally asked for predictions about their own lives.
 Chris told us that he was quite open to psychic things ever since his mother became very interested in spiritual healing.

-At the first Big Breakfast party we were so swamped by people wanting impromptu readings that we nearly missed all the fun.
-Waheed Ali and Charlie Parsons had, it was rumoured, spent over £20,000 to make sure we were all rewarded for making the show such a huge success.
+At the first Big Breakfast party, we were so swamped by people wanting impromptu readings that we nearly missed all the fun.
+Waheed Ali and Charlie Parsons had, it was rumored, spent over £20,000 to make sure we were all rewarded for making the show such a huge success.

 “That ‘bloke’ is Patrick Swayze stupid.
-You know, the one that stared in your favourite film Ghost” But Jane is used to this she knows my legendary bad memory for names and faces.
+You know, the one that stared in your favorite film Ghost” But Jane is used to this she knows my legendary bad memory for names and faces.

 A similar situation happened when the pop group Take That appeared on the show.
 They’d just hit the charts with their first single and we’d never heard of them.
 I think they must have found it amusing when Jane, thinking that they were young ‘runners’, sent Robbie Williams off to fetch her a cup of coffee.
 Surprisingly he obeyed without a murmur!

-It’s times like this that you realise that you’re getting older
+It’s times like this that you realize that you’re getting older